Concern for Others

 Faculty, staff, family and friends of students are often among the first to notice those who are encountering overwhelming amounts of stress in their lives and are struggling emotionally.
 This stress can seriously disrupt academic progress, personal relationships and enjoyment of daily life.
 Parents and friends who are geographically distant may be more uncertain how to best intervene to provide assistance and support.
-The Counseling and Testing Center professional staff regularly provide consultations to individuals concerned about a student and are available to consult with faculty, staff, family and friends by phone or in person.
+The Counseling Center professional staff regularly provide consultations to individuals concerned about a student and are available to consult with faculty, staff, family and friends by phone or in person.

 Counselors can offer support and strategies for handling concerns by working to:

 - Clarify the seriousness of the problem the student is having

 - Plan effective ways to let the student know of your concerns regarding their behavior

 - Develop a plan to refer the student to available sources of assistance

 - Learn more about university and community resources

 Faculty, staff, family or friends concerned about a student who may be in a crisis during our business hours can: